-TOMODACHI-STEM Women's Leadership and Research Program is a five-week research internship with a pre-program four-week virtual experience for female undergraduates from Japan who are majoring in science and engineering.
+TOMODACHI-STEM Women's Leadership and Research Program is a five-week research internship with a pre-program two-week virtual experience for female undergraduates from Japan who are majoring in science and engineering.

 Led by two of the United States’ top-ranked research universities – Lehigh University in Bethlehem, Pennsylvania, and Rice University in Houston, Texas – the program serves as a catalyst for female Japanese students in STEM, encouraging them to pursue graduate study and further research in the future.
 TOMODACHI-STEM participants get: